UltraThemis-anonymous-user/UltraThemis/README.md

 # Repository structure
 ### src
-+ This folder contains the source code which realizes audio tamper detection based on only DFS.
++ This folder contains the source code which realizes audio tamper detection based on only DFS in case that some smartphones presents no obvious nonlinearity.
 ### The performance on diverse smartphones.md
 + This file records the result of our system on different mobile phones, including accuracy, precision and recall.